485 Hale End Road,

 It became a bingo club again, this time using only the circle seating area.
 The stalls area was used as a snooker hall.
-Later, the bingo operation ceased and Regals London Snooker Club continues today in the auditorium, while a bar operated from the former foyer.
+Later, the bingo operation ceased and Regals London Snooker Club continued for many years in the auditorium, while a bar operated from the former foyer.
 The Rutt organ is now housed in the St Albans Organ Theatre, St Albans, Hertfordshire, where it is played on a regular basis.

 Just login to your account and subscribe to this theater.